docker/docs/content/manuals/docker-hub/download-rate-limit.md

 4. The usage page displays **Pulls** and **Storage** usage.
 5. Select a usage type and use the available filters to view usage.

-### Download Docker Hub usage
+### Download Docker Hub pulls usage

-You can download a CSV file of your or your organization's Docker Hub usage.
-To download the file:
+You can download a CSV file of your or your organization's Docker Hub pulls usage.
+You can't download a CSV file for storage usage.

+To download the pulls usage file:

 1. Sign in to [Docker Hub](https://hub.docker.com).